FrontendMasters/cielo24_php/README.md

-# Cielo24 PHP Client Library
+# Cielo24 PHP Client Library (Unofficial)

 A simple PHP library to access the [cielo24.com API](http://cielo24.readthedocs.org)

+You might want to consider using the official [php library](https://github.com/Cielo24/cielo24-php) which requires PHP >= 5.5.0.

 ## Requirements